Primus (band): Sailing the Seas of Cheese, Pork Soda, and Tales from the Punchbowl (1991–1996)

 Primus's major label debut was the album Sailing the Seas of Cheese.
 The album was supported by the singles "Jerry Was a Race Car Driver" and "Tommy the Cat", both of which appeared on MTV.
 A third single, "Those Damned Blue-Collar Tweekers", was also released but did not feature a video.
 "Tommy the Cat" appeared on the soundtrack of Bill & Ted's Bogus Journey and the band made a cameo appearance in the film.
 Primus made a Beavis and Butt-Head tribute song entitled "Poetry and Prose" which appeared on the tie-in album The Beavis and Butt-Head Experience.
 With a major label behind them, Sailing the Seas of Cheese went gold.
 The band then toured in support of Rush, U2, Anthrax, Public Enemy, and Fishbone.

 After the release of Sailing the Seas of Cheese, in 1992, Primus released a cover song EP Miscellaneous Debris, with their version of XTC's "Making Plans for Nigel" receiving enough airplay to reach No. 30 on Billboard's Modern Rock Tracks chart.

-In 1993, Primus released Pork Soda, which managed to debut at No. 7 on the Billboard 200.
+In 1993, Primus released Pork Soda, which managed to debut at on the Billboard 200.
 The album was darker than previous Primus efforts, dealing with murder, suicide, and alienation.
 The band has commented that prior to recording, they had been touring for nearly two solid years and were thus in a sombre mood.
-"My Name Is Mud" was the first single, reaching No. 9 on the U.S. Alternative Songs chart.
+"My Name Is Mud" was the first single, reaching on the U.S. Alternative Songs chart.
 "DMV" and "Mr. Krinkle" followed, the latter made into a video featuring Claypool in a pig suit and tuxedo playing upright bass in an abandoned warehouse as a carnival of oddities parades behind him, including Claypool's wife and her twin sister.
 Claypool said he put his "heart and soul" into the video, but it received next to no airtime on MTV.
 In an interview with Guitar World magazine, Claypool disparaged the channel's unwillingness to air the video, saying "it got played like six times."

 Pork Soda was recorded at the band's rehearsal space in San Rafael.
 The band would subsequently record all of their albums at Claypool's home studio called Rancho Relaxo (a Simpsons TV show reference).